DXXTHLY/ClickSyncFX/README.md

 # ClickSync FX 🖱️🔊
 **The Ultimate Audio Engine for Your Mouse.**

 **ClickSync FX** is a lightweight, high-performance application that transforms your mouse clicks into a dynamic audio experience.
-Unlike basic sound scripts, ClickSync FX uses a real-time audio synthesis engine (NumPy) to allow for independent pitch shifting of your Left and Right mouse buttons.
+Unlike basic sound scripts, ClickSync FX uses a real time audio synthesis engine (NumPy) to allow for independent pitch shifting of your Left and Right mouse buttons.

 Whether you want the satisfying click of a mechanical keyboard, a custom gun sound, or a UI sound effect, ClickSync FX handles it with zero latency.